 \subsection{Proposition \ref{p:bunch}}

-By Proposition \ref{p:el} it follows that when the Euler-Lagrange equation does not hold, the Hessian matrix is degenerate for worker $p$.
+By Corollary \ref{p:el} it follows that when the optimality condition does not hold, the Hessian matrix is degenerate for worker $p$.
 We next show that the Hessian matrix $H(u)$ is also degenerate for all workers within the neighborhood of $p$.
 By contradiction, suppose that in every neighborhood of point $p$ we can find a worker $\hat{p}$ such that its Hessian is non-degenerate, or equivalently, has full rank.
-By Proposition \ref{p:el}, the Euler-Lagrange condition holds for worker $\hat{p}$.
+By Corollary \ref{p:el}, the optimality condition holds for worker $\hat{p}$.
 We can thus construct a sequence of points $\{\hat{p}_n\}$ that converges to $p$.
-Since the Euler-Lagrange equation is continuous in $p$, the sequence converges and that the Euler-Lagrange equation holds for worker $p$, which is a contradiction.
+Since the optimality equation is continuous in $p$, the sequence converges and that the optimality equation holds for worker $p$, which is a contradiction.